simonknittel/static-site-generator/README.md

 Static Site Generator
 ===
 Start a new static or [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) page within seconds.
-The most important files and build tasks are already there and filled with best practices.
+The most important files and build tasks are already there and built with best practices.
 You only have to run the build task via [Gulp](http://gulpjs.com/) and you will get production ready code.

-The goal of this generator is to have a base with everything already prepared to start very fast with a new project without being restricted by any limits.
+The goal of this generator is to have a base with everything already prepared to start very fast with a new project without being restricted by any limits like a closed source task runner.
 With that you are able to add new features or remove already implemented features like the [Jade template engine](http://jade-lang.com/) if you don't want to use them.

+**Disclaimer:** This project is not made as a well maintained open source project, so that it can be used anytime and anywhere without issues.
+It's more for my own learning and experimentation with new technologies.
+Therefor I'm looking primarily for feedback.

 Features
 ---